AshutoshSharma312/Currency-Converter-using-REACT-AND-TAILWIND/README.md

 📱 Responsive Design: Flawless performance on desktops, tablets, and mobile devices.

-🎨 Modern UI: A beautiful and simple user interface built with Tailwind CSS.
+🎨 Modern UI: A beautiful and simple user interface built with Tailwind CSS.<br/>

 🚀 Built With
 This project was brought to life using these modern technologies: